-National Mill Dog Rescue: Shelter+ Challenge
+National Mill Dog Rescue: Shelter+ Challenge Grant Report

 The Shelter Challenge Grant was used to provide veterinary care for newly rescued puppy mill dogs.
 National Mill Dog Rescue (NMDR) has saved over 8,000 dogs since we were founded in 2007, and each month we rescue approximately 80-100 dogs.
 Our biggest expense is for veterinary care, and the generous grant you awarded NMDR helped provide this intervention for dogs who needed such care that were rescued in mid-2013.
 The dogs were spayed or neutered, received all vaccinations, and were treated for parasites, infection, and dental problems.
 We are a no-kill shelter and are committed to providing all dogs with the veterinary care, nurturing, and socialization they so desperately need.
 Your support helped with these veterinary expenses for the newly rescued dogs and gave them a good start to their new lives.